 The best time to visit Horseshoe Bend is early morning before the tour buses arrive.
-Plan to get there before sunrise so that you can enjoy it while overlooking the area.
+Plan to get there before sunrise to enjoy it while overlooking the area.
 The trail is very well maintained and even wheelchair accessible.

 Sunset is the most popular time to visit, which also means it is the most crowded time.
-If you’re wanting to watch the sunset from Horseshoe Bend, be prepared to get there extra early to snag a parking spot and a great viewpoint.
+If you want to watch the sunset from Horseshoe Bend, be prepared to get there extra early to snag a parking spot and a great viewpoint.

-Some also like to visit in the middle of the day, when the crowds have dissipated.
-Keep in mind, though, that if you are wanting to visit at this time you should bring lots of water to stay hydrated.
+Some also like to visit in the middle of the day when the crowds have dissipated.
+Remember, though, that if you want to visit at this time, you should bring lots of water to stay hydrated.
 The trail is only 1.5 miles round-trip, but temperatures can get extremely high depending on the time of year.

 You are not required to have a guide to visit Horseshoe Bend, but if you would like one, this tour includes transportation and a tour of the nearby Lower Antelope Canyon.

 Vermilion Cliffs National Monument is an incredible area spanning over 280,000 acres.
 Filled with sherbert-colored Slickrock formations, Vermilion Cliffs makes a fantastic day trip from Page.

 There are several areas of the monument to visit, including The Wave and Paria Canyon.
 To prevent overcrowding, some places only offer a limited amount of permits every day.

 In addition to this, some parking areas are only accessible by 4-wheel drive vehicles, so make sure to plan if you want to visit.